martineberlein/martineberlein.github.io/_pages/projects.md

 ### Example

-Our running example is a simple json-parser that accepts json inputs.
+Our running example is a simple calculator-subject that accepts arithmetic expressions as inputs.

-This chapter is based on the [fuzzingbook](https://www.fuzzingbook.org) and uses their implementations of specific functions and data structures.
+💡[Info]: This chapter is based on the [fuzzingbook](https://www.fuzzingbook.org) and uses their implementations of specific functions and data structures.
 Give it a read!
+{: .notice}

-As a first step towards using _EvoGFuzz_,  we formalize the programs input (json-files) as a context free-grammar in BNF.
+As a first step towards using _EvoGFuzz_,  we formalize the programs input as a context free-grammar in BNF.
 ```python
 from fuzzingbook.Grammars import Grammar